 \end{proof}

-The above proposition shows that, despite the importance of normality/$\sigma$-weak continuity for defining meaningful quantum channels, pointwise $\sigma$-weak continuity is not a helpful topology in which to study the structure of quantum channels.
+The above proposition shows that, despite the importance of normality/$\sigma$-weak continuity for defining meaningful quantum channels, pointwise $\sigma$-weak continuity is not a helpful topology in which to study the structure of normal quantum channels.
 Both CB and weak$^*$-topologies lead to closed sets of quantum channels, which will allow us to state rarity results in the later sections.
-Further, the weak$^*$-topology is sufficiently weak that the set of normal quantum channels is also compact.
-This allows the discussion in the next section.